-In reproducing Justice Blume's work, I have tried to make as few changes as possible.
-As can be seen by looking at the image of one of his manuscript pages, that adorns the home page of this site, I have kept his manuscript's format, with minor exceptions.
-His writing I have left nearly unaltered.
-In the course of writing 4,521pages it is inevitable that one will write some sentences that can stand editing, and there certainly are some here.
+In reproducing Justice Blume's work, I tried to make as few changes as possible.
+I have kept his manuscript's format, with minor exceptions.
+I have left his writing nearly unaltered.
+In the course of drafting 4,521pages it is inevitable that anyone will write some sentences that can stand editing, and there certainly are some here.
 But this is Justice Blume's work, not mine, and I did not presume to change it in any significant respect.
 I did correct misspellings that my spellchecker noted, and I sometimes changed punctuation where that would aid comprehension.
 Blume did not type the manuscript himself, so I attributed these occasional lapses to his assistants and felt justified in making these minor changes.
+Researchers who would like to try to read Blume's original manuscript for themselves now can do so by using the digital images that were created of the manuscript by the University of Wyoming Libraries Digital Repository about a decade after our original project.

 The most significant changes I made were in citation form.
 Justice Blume made it clear in his correspondence with Clyde Pharr that he was writing for American lawyers.
 Some of his citations are in a form that modern American lawyers would recognize instantly, while others are not.
 Also, in the course of the three plus decades of his work, Blume was not wholly consistent in how he cited material.
 Therefore, I standardized his references in something of a hybrid fashion, with an eye to the Bluebook form familiar to modern American lawyers.
 (The Bluebook: A Uniform System of Citation (18th ed.
 2005.)
-I explain these changes and discuss his references in my introduction to the section of this site entitled References and Abbreviations in the AJC.
+I explain these changes and discuss his references in my introduction to the section of this site entitled "References and Abbreviations in the AJC."
 In that section, I have given full references to the works Blume cites in his annotations and footnotes in a less than complete fashion.
-However, I have not "cite checked."
-That is, I did not look up his every reference to ascertain that it was correct; I decided life was too short for such an endeavor.
+However, I did not look up his every reference to ascertain that it was correct, since that would be an enormous undertaking.
 I did pursue any citations that looked especially odd, and this resulted in my making some corrections.